 mission & history

-The mission of the Children’s Museum of La Crosse is to help the young and the young at heart learn, connect and grow through interactive play.
+The Children’s Museum of La Crosse offers affordable opportunities for the young and the young at heart learn, connect and grow through interactive play.
 Our vision is to be a dynamic, interactive resource for families, community organizations and visitors.

 It all started with a dream by Executive Director, Anne Snow.
 After moving to La Crosse, Wisconsin in December of 1994, she and her two young daughters missed the children’s museum they had frequented in New Orleans.
 Anne learned as much as she could about children’s museums, spread her enthusiasm among a large group of interested volunteers, and began raising friends and funds to make the dream come true.